Flagsmith/flagsmith-cli/docs/design/09-features.md

 - Referenced by name or numeric id (see 05-crud.md); project from context.
 - Archived features are hidden from `list` by default. `--include-archived` drops the filter to show them alongside active ones.
 Archive/unarchive a feature with `update --archive`/`--unarchive`.
 - Create/update asymmetry: `name`, `--value`, and `--enabled` are set at create and immutable afterwards. `update` changes description, tags, and archive only.
 Per-environment value/state changes go through `flag update` (07-flags.md).
-- Value typing: `--value` is the feature's default seed, stored as a plain string.
+- Value typing: `--value` (alias `--default-value`) is the feature's default seed, stored as a plain string.
 Variant `--value` is typed.
 Variant type is inferred from provided value, overridable with `--type string|integer|boolean`.
 - Weights: variant weights are percentage allocations and must sum to ≤ 100; the remainder is the control (the feature's own `--value`).
 - Variants are managed granularly. `create` accepts inline `--variants` (keyless).
 Afterwards use `feature variant add|update|delete <feature> <id|key>`: a project-level variant's id anchors every environment/segment/identity weight override. `feature update` does not touch variants.
 - Type is automatic: a feature becomes `multivariate` when it has variants and reverts to `standard` when the last is removed.